david-vloedman-401-advanced-javascript/data-structures-and-algorithms/data-structures/linked-list/README.md

 - includes(val) : is given value within the list?
 - toString() : return all the values within the list as a human readable string
 - append() : append a node to the end of the list
-- insertBefore() : insert a node before a specifi node
+- insertBefore(val, newVal) : insert a node before a specifi node
-- insertAfter() : insert a node after a specific node
+- insertAfter(val, newVal) : insert a node after a specific node
+- kthFromEnd(k) : find the value of the node 'k' from the end of the list

 ## Approach & Efficiency